Student status changes and implications for your student visa

 • Involuntary interruption of studies

 Impact on Student visa: If your interruption is for 60 days or less it should not have an impact on your visa.
-If your interruption is for more than 60 days we expect your visa to be curtailed by the Home Office* and you will need to apply for a new visa from overseas in order to return to your studies
+If your interruption is for more than 60 days the University is required to withdraw immigration sponsorship and we expect your visa to be cancelled by the Home Office*.
+You will need to apply for a new visa from overseas in order to return to your studies.

-Your responsibility: If your interruption is for more than 60 days we advise that you arrange to leave the UK within 60 days of the change taking effect.
+Your responsibility: If your interruption is for more than 60 days you should arrange to leave the UK within 60 days of the start date of the interruption.
+You should contact the Visa and Immigration team three months before your intended return date for advice on securing a new visa for your return.

-You are also required to keep your contact details up to date with the University, in case we, or the Home Office, need to contact you.
-Update your details by visiting your MyNottingham portal.
+You are also required to keep your contact details up to date with the University in case we, or the Home Office, need to contact you.
+Update your details by visiting your NottinghamHub.

 • Suspended – overdue fees

-Your responsibility: We advise that you arrange to leave the UK within 60 days of the change taking effect.
+Your responsibility: You should arrange to leave the UK within 60 days of the change taking effect.

-You are also required to keep your contact details up to date with the University, in case we, or the Home Office, need to contact you.
-Update your details by visiting your MyNottingham portal.
+You are also required to keep your contact details up to date with the University in case we, or the Home Office, need to contact you.
+Update your details by visiting your NottinghamHub.

 • Extension of studies